clausand82-dev/world-spil/README.md

 - citymanagement system as housing, provision, medicin, water, heat, power, cloth, waste and health is unlocked
 - fixed error with storage not working as intended
 - education system coded - maybe for another stage
+- Introduced a more informativ hover to buildings, addons and research (located right lower corner)
+- Animal system has been rework and renamed to be a units system
+- Flowchart (research and overview) is now on one page - not done yet

 4.0
 - moving all code to react code instead